 Design document mentioned in 7.4.1 should be submitted to Classification Society for verification.
-Verification of the physical location and access control for various onboard

-No. 166 (cont) computer based systems, should be carried out through verification of design documentation and subsequently during on board survey.
+Verification of the physical location and access control for various onboard computer based systems, should be carried out through verification of design documentation and subsequently during on board survey.